๐ŸงชAP Chemistry

 Why This Matters

-The exam loves to test your ability to predict pH, calculate equilibrium concentrations, and explain why certain solutions resist pH change.
-You'll see these ideas in multiple-choice questions asking you to compare acid strengths, and in FRQs requiring ICE table calculations or buffer design.
-Don't just memorize that acetic acid is weak—know why partial dissociation creates an equilibrium, how KaK_a values let you calculate pH, and what happens when you mix weak acids with strong bases.
-Every item below illustrates a testable principle.
+The exam tests your ability to predict pH, calculate equilibrium concentrations, and explain why certain solutions resist pH change.
+You'll see these ideas in multiple-choice questions asking you to compare acid strengths and in FRQs requiring ICE table calculations or buffer design.
+Don't just memorize that acetic acid is weak.
+Know why partial dissociation creates an equilibrium, how KaK_a values let you calculate pH, and what happens when you mix weak acids with strong bases.

 Theoretical Frameworks for Proton Transfer